armory/docs/content/en/managed-spin/_index.md

 Armory Managed Services guarantees **99.9%** uptime.
 This is measured through synthetic checks and does not included any scheduled maintenance windows coordinated in advance with the customer.

-Due to the shared responsibility model, there are cases where Armory cannot guarantee uptimes.
+Due to the shared responsibility model, there are cases where Armory cannot guarantee uptime.
 If there is a failure to provide adequate compute resources or timely response to outages in supporting services that are not owned by Armory, Armory's ability to maintain uptime promises cannot be guaranteed.

 ## Support and escalation process